 - By Sophie Arni

 Last Saturday night SIDE CORE presented a fantastic street exhibition for the Roppongi Art Night event held annually in Tokyo, Japan.
 Roppongi At Night was the best exhibition - by far - of the night.
-Roppongi is known as Tokyo's nightlife and contemporary art hub and SIDE CORE presented their artists in a parking lot off its busy streets.
-SIDE CORE is an artist network from Tokyo, founded in 2012, who live and breath street art.
-They don't only create work but also curate experiences for the urban reality.
+Roppongi is known as Tokyo's nightlife and contemporary art hub and SIDE CORE presented their artists in a parking lot of its busy streets.
+SIDE CORE is an artist network from Tokyo, founded in 2012, who live and breathe street art.
+They don't only create work but also curate experiences for urban reality.
 It was a full-circle moment to see their latest exhibition, showcasing underground tunnels and rooftops of Tokyo, unveiled outside in the street.

 The title of the show takes from a previous collaboration with EVERYDAY HOLIDAY SQUAD at the Reborn Art Festival (Ishinomaki, 2016). rode work, a chandelier of blinking construction signs was made at the 2011 tsunami-affected city of Ishinomaki.
 Using real construction signs from a provider company, the group created this giant sculpture. rode work later traveled to the Watari Museum of Contemporary Art (Tokyo, 2017) where it was shown as part of the Reborn Art Festival in Tokyo.

 A few months pass - and rode work is now illuminating a parking lot in Roppongi, on the street level.